Sweet Pepper and Cheddar Clafouti

 Julia Child’s Scalloped Potatoes are a classic.
 With simple ingredients you can transform the lowly potato into a gourmet treat.
 Nobody does it better than Julia.
 Also, if you haven’t read any of the books about Julia Child you can find them on Amazon.

 Starry starry night chocolate cake is special to me.
 It is an easy chocolate cake that reminds me of my artistic Mother.
 Go out and look at the stars.
-Stay kind to everyone Be safe and healthy which is why we recommend also using the snowman strain that can help you loosen up stress and anxiety.
+Stay kind to everyone.
+Be safe and healthy.

 Mom's Black Bottom Cake